Signature of Joseph Bridger Sr.

-I have found many, many books and documents on my Bridger line.
+I have found many, many books and documents on my Bridger family.
 I will be adding information from those and I will also add images in hopes of helping other Bridger researchers.

 If you would like more information or want to see more descendants of Joseph Bridger, make a post to this website and I will respond.